Marco Rubio's anti-narcotics diplomacy in the Caribbean

 Marco Rubio’s diplomatic efforts in the Caribbean, particularly in anti-narcotics policy, have been central to his tenure as U.S. Secretary of State.
-During his visits in early 2025, Rubio reinforced U.S. support for regional security, focusing on combating drug trafficking and limiting Chinese influence.
+During his visits in early 2025, Rubio reinforced U.S. support for regional security, ostensibly focusing on combating drug trafficking and limiting Chinese influence.
 On February 6, 2025, he visited Costa Rica, offering cooperation from the DEA and FBI to combat drug-related crime, while also endorsing Costa Rica’s restrictions on Chinese companies in 5G development.
 Rubio’s March 2025 regional tour included Guyana and Suriname, where he signed security agreements to strengthen intelligence sharing and military cooperation, linking Venezuela's territorial claims to narcotrafficking.
 In the Dominican Republic, he worked with President Luis Abinader to address drug trafficking and irregular migration, while announcing a memorandum of understanding for U.S. border collaboration.
 Additionally, Rubio’s efforts extended to Panama, where he secured commitments to audit Chinese-controlled ports and withdraw from China’s Belt and Road Initiative.